How to Recover Deleted Apps on an iPhone and iPad: All Methods

 Bonus Method: Restore All iPhone/iPad Data From a Backup

-Another way to restore iPhone applications (along with their app data) is to restore your entire iPhone/iPad from a backup.
-Depending on how you backed up your data, you can either restore it from your Mac via Finder or from iCloud.
+Another way to restore iPhone applications is to restore your entire iPhone/iPad from a backup.
+This process re-downloads all the apps that were installed on your device at the time of update, as long as they were installed from the App Store using the same Apple ID.
+You can restore your backup either from your Mac or from iCloud.

 We won’t cover these methods in-depth in this article, but we have step-by-step guides (with screenshots, of course) for both of them in this article: How to Recover Data After Factory Reset on iPhone.